Steve Smith firstname.lastname@example.org

 Dec.
 4 Theopolitics

-READ: Khomeini, “The Religious Scholars Lead the Revolt” handout; Buber, “The Demand of the Spirit and Historical Reality” handout
+READ: Khomeini, “The Religious Scholars Led the Revolt” & Buber, “The Land and Its Possessors” handout

 PROJECT DUE DEC.
 6.